 Tooting Centre, 220-222 Upper Tooting Road, SW17 7EW

 From its humble beginnings in a front room, the Charity evolved to having acquired its own building based in the heart of Tooting which is rich in its diversity of cultures, languages and multi-faith communities.
 It further has a very vibrant and thriving business community.
-The Center is close to local shops, public transport links and community services and amenities.
+The Centre is close to local shops, public transport links and community services and amenities.

-The Center is fully accessible and has a lift facility to the upper floor, which houses the Charity’s administrative sector.
+The Centre is fully accessible and has a lift facility to the upper floor, which houses the Charity’s administrative sector.
 The ground floor of the Centre has also undergone a complete refurbishment bringing it into greater community use and more fit for purpose.
 It operates as a local community hub and is available for hire to many community groups and organizations.
-It has made it possible to run our own programme of community led activities such as elderly support groups, parenting and children therapeutic play activities, training workshops, conferences, and cultural and faith festivities.
+It has made it possible to run our own programme of community-led activities such as elderly support groups, parenting and children therapeutic play activities, training workshops, conferences, and cultural and faith festivities.

 5 North Drive, Tooting SW16 1RN

 This is a listed building in the Furzedown conservation area, amidst a stretch of green land with mature shrubbery and listed trees with a potential for development.
 The rental income from the block of eight residential flats currently services the repayment loan.

 This site was secured recently as part of the Charity’s on-going plans for specialised supported housing which is frequently requested by elders of the community and remains an unmet need.
 Currently the land is used by the local Tooting Transition Project as part of an organic ecology project in which they involve those who are committed to the cause.

 Zakia Family Centre, 166 St James Road, Croydon CR0 2UZ